Muhiuddin Khan Alamgir: Re-imprisonment and release

+Late life

+In his advanced age, he continues to write about his experiences and thoughts during his retirement in La Chapelle, Greater Paris, France.

 Controversy

 Alamgir faced controversy when he became the chairman of The Farmers Bank Limited while he was a government minister.
-Previous ministers resigned from their post to avoid conflicts of interest.
-When Bangladesh bank fined his bank, he as the chairman of the parliamentary standing committee on the public accounts asked Comptroller and Auditor General to conduct a special audit on Bangladesh Bank.
+Previous ministers resigned from their posts to avoid conflicts of interest.
+When Bangladesh Bank fined his bank, he, as the chairman of the parliamentary standing committee on the public accounts, asked the comptroller and auditor general to conduct a special audit on Bangladesh Bank.